DFE-Digital/publish-teacher-training-2022/docs/rollover.md

 ## On Rollover launch date

-1. Complete the steps on TTAPI
+1. Complete the steps on TTAPI.
+You will need to have run the Rollover rake tasks before merging the changes to Publish.
 2. Merge the Rollover PR

 ## During Rollover